Jesse Welles

 Jesse Allen Breckenridge Wells (born November 22, 1992), known professionally as Jesse Welles, is an American singer-songwriter and guitarist.
 He released his debut studio album, Red Trees and White Trashes, in 2018.
 Welles previously performed under the name Jeh Sea Wells and was also the frontman of the bands Dead Indian, formed in 2012, and Cosmic-American, formed in 2015.
 He was also the frontman for the band Welles.

-In 2024, Welles garnered attention on social media for writing and performing folk protest songs, including "The Poor", "Cancer", "The Olympics", and "United Health", as well as "War Isn't Murder", a track about the Gaza genocide.
+In 2024, Welles garnered attention on social media for writing and performing folk protest songs, including "The Poor", "Cancer", "The Olympics", "United Health", "Join ICE", and "War Isn't Murder", a track about the Gaza war.
 Vulture has described his music as "A mix of old-fashioned folkie signifiers and trending-topic populism, delivered in hooky snippets on social media several times weekly".
 He has been described as a modern Woody Guthrie.
+In 2026, Welles received four nominations at the 68th Annual Grammy Awards.

 Early life and influences

 Welles was born in Ozark, Arkansas, and grew up there in Northwest Arkansas.
-He began playing guitar at age 11, and as a teenager he began recording songs which he sold on burned CDs.
+He began playing guitar around age 11 after receiving a First Act guitar from Walmart.
+Inspired by the guitar-heavy sound of Beatles albums such as Sgt.
+Pepper's Lonely Hearts Club Band and Abbey Road, particularly the three-guitar-solo section of "The End," he developed an early affinity for John Lennon's playing.
+Having rarely seen anyone play guitar, Welles initially believed melodies were produced by rapidly turning the tuning pegs, causing him to break several strings.
+About a year and a half later, he discovered how fretting worked after watching his father press the low E string against the fretboard.
+Soon afterward, an older neighbor named Harlen Nichols began giving him informal lessons, teaching him songs such as "Camptown Races" with homemade tablature drawn on notecards.
+Nichols also taught Welles how to tune his instrument and introduced him to older styles of music while playing a 1960s Gibson Hummingbird.
+As teenager he began recording songs which he sold on burned CDs.
 His musical influences growing up included the folk, country, classic rock, and Motown genres, as well as the Beatles, Bob Dylan, and Nirvana.
-Welles lived for a while until early 2016 in an abandoned building turned art commune in the mountains around Fayetteville.
+In 2016, Welles lived for a while in an abandoned building turned art commune in the mountains around Fayetteville.
 He also cites "American wordsmiths" Walt Whitman, Herman Melville, Cormac McCarthy, and Mark Twain as influences.

-Upon graduating from high school, he transferred from University of Arkansas to John Brown University where he earned a degree in music theory.